Sag in Transmission Line and its Calculations

 1. The effective weight per unit length of the conductor changes due to wind or the accumulation of ice during snowfall.

-2. The wind flow affects the conductor weight per unit length in the horizontal direction or along the direction of its flow.
+2. Wind flow affects the conductor weight per unit length in the horizontal direction or along its direction of flow.

-3. The snowfall causes an accumulation of ice on the conductor that tends to increase the conductor weight per unit length in the vertically downward direction or in the direction of the snowfall.
+3. Snowfall causes an accumulation of ice on the conductor, which tends to increase the conductor weight per unit length vertically downward or in the direction of the snowfall.

-4. When the snowfall and the flow of wind are simultaneous, there is a resultant force that is applied on the overhead conductor at a certain angle whose horizontal component is along the direction of the flow of the wind and vertical component is along the direction of the snowfall.
+4. When snowfall and wind flow are simultaneous, a resultant force is applied to the overhead conductor at a certain angle whose horizontal component is along the direction of the wind’s flow and the vertical component is along the direction of the snowfall.

 Effect of Snow and Wind on Sag